Recent Work–Cabo Verde

 Crib, Lap, or Back?
 What Sleeping (and Awake) Babies Tell Us about How Culture Matters

-Keller et al., The Myth of Universal Sensitive Responsiveness: Comment on Mesman et al. (2017)
+The Myth of Universal Sensitive Responsiveness: Comment on Mesman et al. (with Heidi Keller et al.)

-Morelli et al., Real-World Applications of Attachment Theory
+Real-World Applications of Attachment Theory (with Mariano Rosabal-Coto et al.)

 Earlier Research Papers & Articles